Nara Narayan: Preparations

 The preparations for a push east was made slowly and deliberately.
-After the reverses of Biswa Singha in 1547 due to logistics, and his own in 1547, he made calculated moves.
+After the reverses of Biswa Singha in 1537 due to logistics, and his own in 1547, he made calculated moves.
 He sent a diplomatic mission in 1555 to court of the new Ahom king Sukhaamphaa (1552–1603) to gather information about its state.
 Nara Narayan had his step-brother, Kamal Narayan, surreptitious lay a road (called Gohain Kamal Ali) along the foothills of the eastern Himalayas from the capital to the eastern frontier.
 He consolidated his alliance with the tribal groups, with the help of whom his father had established the kingdom and decreed that their religious practice should prevail north of the Gohain Kamal Ali.
 He also was able to receive the alliance of the Bhuyans, who were inimical to his father, Biswa Singha.
 Finally, in the later part of 1562 Chilarai, the commander, marched at the head of a 60,000 strong force, with Naranarayan at the rear.
 And as he marched, he obtained the support of the Meches, Kacharis, Bhutiyas, Daflas, Bhuyans and Brahmins and reached Barnadi.
 Some princes of the erstwhile Chutiya kingdom also submitted their support.
 Naranarayan forced his way strongly into the Ahom kingdom, and set up camp at Majuli.

 Conquests

 By April 1563 the Ahom king Sukhaamphaa had to abandon his capital, which was then occupied by the Koch army.
-The Treaty of Majuli was settled, which established the Koch hegemony in the Brahmaputra valley and extended the boundary in the east to Narayanpur.
-On the way back, Chilarai halted at Maibang, where the Kachari king, Durlabhnarayan (1525–1580) submitted without a fight.
-Chilarai established Gohain Kamal as a governor at Brahmapur (Khaspur) and left a contingent of soldier, who later came to be called Dehan.
+The Treaty of Majuli was settled, which established Koch hegemony in the Brahmaputra valley and extended the boundary in the east to Narayanpur.
+On the way back, Chilarai halted at Maibang, where the Kachari king, Durlabhnarayan (1525–1580), submitted without a fight.

 This was followed by the submission of the Manipuri king.
-The Jaintia king, gave fight and was slain, and his son was established as the king.
-After the Jaintia campaign, Chilarai marched against the Tippera kingdom.
-At Langai in 1567, the Tripura king, Ananta Manikya, was killed along with 18,000 of his soldiers, and his brother was placed on the throne, however the authenticity of this account is highly doubted by scholars.
-Next, the Khairam raja, a Khasi chief of Nongkhrem, too submitted.
-Chilarai found a tougher foe in the Governor of Sylhet, allied with Suleiman Karrani then engaged in an expedition in Odisha; but he was killed after a prolonged three-day battle via a stratagem, and his brother was placed after extracting tribute from him.
+The Jaintia king gave fight and was slain, and his son was established as king.
+Chilarai also campaigned against the Tippera kingdom.
+According to J. B. Bhattacharjee, the Cachar plains, then under Tripura, were brought under Koch control during Chilarai's campaign, and a Koch principality was established at Brahmapur, later known as Khaspur, where Gohain Kamal (Kamal Narayan) was appointed governor.
+At Langai, an account places the death of the Tripura king Ananta Manikya along with 18,000 of his soldiers and the installation of his brother on the throne, although the authenticity of this account is highly doubted by scholars.

+Next, the Khairam raja, a Khasi chief of Nongkhrem, submitted.
+Chilarai found a tougher foe in the Governor of Sylhet, allied with Suleiman Karrani, then engaged in an expedition in Odisha; but he was killed after a prolonged three-day battle via a stratagem, and his brother was installed after tribute was extracted from him.
 The two brothers then returned to their capital via Dimarua and Raha.